 We pop the custard into the refrigerator to chill and then churn.
 Chilling the custard is crucial to ensuring it properly churns, so never skip this step.
 I recommend chilling overnight.

-How to Serve
+How to Serve and Topping Ideas

 Of course, this ice cream is plenty delicious on its own in a serving bowl.
 Scoop it up, add a spoon, and everyone will be perfectly happy.

-That said, I plead with you to please, please, please serve this ice cream with my fudgy stout brownies and bourbon caramel sauce if you're looking for the best dessert of your life.
+That said, I plead with you to please serve this ice cream with my fudgy stout brownies and bourbon caramel sauce if you're looking for the best dessert of your life.
 Every St. Patrick's Day, that's exactly how I serve this ice cream, and everyone goes nuts.
 The sweet Baileys, explosion of chocolate and rich caramel sauce were made for each other.

 Brownie sundaes are dessert perfection, but a boozy brownie sundae?
 It's almost too much goodness in one dessert.
 Almost.